 In the Department of Art Education and Art History, our Master of Arts degree in Art History is a gateway to careers in museums and galleries or future graduate study en route to an academic career.
 You can choose course work that focuses on:

 Our faculty members have distinguished themselves through quality teaching, research and numerous publications and presentations.
-They have been Fulbright scholars and received fellowships from the Samuel H. Kress Foundation, Newberry Library and Terra Foundation for American Art, among others.
+They've been Fulbright scholars and received fellowships from the Samuel H. Kress Foundation, the Newberry Library and the Terra Foundation for American Art, among others.
 Their specializations include:

-Faculty members are also affiliated with other areas across the university, including Women's Studies, the Medieval Renaissance Consortium, Middle Eastern Studies, and the Contemporary Arab and Muslim Cultural Studies Institute.
+Faculty members are also affiliated with other areas across UNT, including Women's Studies, the Medieval Renaissance Consortium, Middle Eastern Studies and the Contemporary Arab and Muslim Cultural Studies Institute.